MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-build-experience.md

 <!--H1 - Required.
 This should match the title you entered in the metadata.
 Set expectations for what the content covers, so customers know the content meets their needs.
 Should NOT begin with a verb.-->
 # Build a Copilot experience

 In this article, you learn how to create the user interface for your AI solution that provides users with a copilot experience that is similar across Business Central.
 The fundamental component of Copilot from the user-interface perspective is the [PromptDialog](devenv-page-type-promptdialog.md) type page.
-This page type is a multi-mode page type that creates a unified Copilot experience for users to enter data, generate AI-powered content, preview, and finally save or discard results.
+This page type is a multi-mode page type that creates a unified Copilot experience for users to enter data, generate AI-powered content, preview and revise, and finally save or discard results.

 ## Design overview and flow